Danny Valencia: Team Israel; World Baseball Classic and Olympics

 Commenting on his experience playing for Team Israel, Valencia said: "I loved it....
 On Friday nights, we had Shabbat dinner with prayers, toasts, and breaking bread with the boys.
 [And during the pre-game playing of Hatikvah, Israel’s national anthem] we kept our hats on for our national anthem—to show that God is above.
 We took our hats off for the national anthems of the other countries."

-Valencia will play for Team Israel in the 2023 World Baseball Classic, to be held in Miami starting during March 11–15.
-He will be playing for Team Israel manager Ian Kinsler, and alongside two-time All Star outfielder Joc Pederson, starting pitcher Dean Kremer, and others.
+Valencia played for Team Israel in the 2023 World Baseball Classic, in Miami in March.
+He played for Team Israel manager Ian Kinsler, and alongside two-time All Star outfielder Joc Pederson, starting pitcher Dean Kremer, and others.